My mission is to do what I can to increase well-being in the world — to help people be healthier, happier, and more effective. To this end, I:

 There is nothing more exciting for me than watching people discover the calm, confidence, and connection that they are really capable of.
 The hair stands up on the back of my neck when I think about it.
 Conversely, when I see people struggling under the weight of perceived limitations, self-doubt, unnecessary conflict, and the illusion of disconnection, I feel a sinking feeling in my gut and a heaviness in my chest.

 I have experienced many of the challenges my clients face — I have worked with them using exactly the same techniques I now teach.
 Having been driven in the past by restlessness, boredom, frustration, anxiety, fear, and anger, I sometimes laugh out loud at the difference between what my days were like then and what my days are like now.
-It truly feels like a miracle.

 I spent much of my life looking for the right situation so that I could be happy.
 I pursued relationships, achievements, acknowledgement, admiration, praise, and reward.
 No matter how much external validation I received, fulfillment seemed to elude me.

-All of this was powered by a belief that the right set of circumstances would put an end to the anxiety, frustration, stress, and dissatisfaction that always seemed to show up.
 Life felt like a treadmill upon which I chased the solution that I believed was waiting just out of reach on the horizon.
 Hope was frequently followed by a heavy emptiness when the solution failed to arrive or satisfy.
 I was exhausted at the end of each day because so much energy was spent trying to manage how others felt or thought about me.
 Anxiety and panic became so overwhelming in my mid-twenties, that I punched a wall and woke up in the hospital with pins holding my hand together.

 It was clear that something had to change.
 I wanted to understand the lasting wisdom about living a good life.
 So I read the seminal works from Christianity, Buddhism, Hinduism, Islam, Taoism, Judaism, Stoicism, Humanism, Positivism, Holism, and Empiricism.
 I also studied as much research related to human well-being as I could get my hands on.
 I was fascinated with how humans could flourish in extremely challenging situations, how our brains shape our experience, and how our behavior shapes our brains.